Quickly, Quickly

-Graham Jonson (born August 4, 2000), also known as Quickly, Quickly, is an American musician and record producer.
+Graham Jonson (born August 4, 2000), also known as Quickly, Quickly, is an American singer-songwriter and record producer.
 Based in Portland, Oregon, he originally created instrumental beats on SoundCloud.
 In 2021, he signed to Ghostly International and has since released two studio albums under the label, The Long and Short of It in 2021 and I Heard That Noise in 2025.

 Early life

 Graham Jonson was born on August 4, 2000, in Portland, Oregon.
 He would frequently use his family's piano, even as a toddler, and his mother, a special-education teacher, played musicians such as John Denver, Dan Fogelberg, and James Taylor in their household.
 Jonson began to be interested in creating music after his cousin played "Harlem Shake" to his enjoyment.
 It led to him Googling trap music and eventually finding a community of producers on SoundCloud.

 Career

 Jonson initially gained recognition as a teenager through his lo-fi hip hop instrumental beats that he released on SoundCloud.
 One such beat, "getsomerest/sleepwell", was reposted to a lo-fi YouTube channel and became very popular.
 Jonson moved to Los Angeles to try to garner connections, but he was unable to find any, eventually only making beats the whole time, and moved back after eleven months.

 After signing to Ghostly International in 2021, he released his first studio album, The Long and Short of It, on August 20, 2021.
 He had to cancel the album's tour midway through due to financial concerns.
 On April 18, 2025, he Jonson released I Heard That Noise, his second album.